 You will want to make a note of the Wifi Network's name, the password, as well as the Device Access Code.
 It is recommended to take a photo with your phone of the back of the device to streamline entering the needed information.

 Connect to the router:From a device connected to the BGW320 through either Ethernet or Wifi open a browser such as Chrome, Firefox or Safari and navigate to 192.168.1.254 and hit enter

 This should take you to a page that looks as follows

 Navigate to Home Network:Click on the header Home Network and you'll be prompted for the Device Access Code which was found on the back of the device.
 Once on the Home Network page click on Wi-Fi and you'll see the following screen.

 From this screen you'll need to enter in your desired Network Name and next to Security change Default Password to Custom Password and enter your desired password.
 Navigate to the bottom of the page, hit save and relog into the Wifi with the new name and password.

-How to configure your BGW320 to work with a 3rd party router such as an Eero.
+How to configure your BGW320 to work with a 3rd party router.

 Your BGW320 is required for your internet connection to work.
 You have the option to connect your own router.
 When a secondary router is connected to the BGW320 it will be important to set up an IP Passthrough.